enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua-iii/vararg-expression-in-lua-i.md

 It represents a **variable number of arguments passed** to a function.
 When used as a parameter in a function definition, it **allows the function to accept any number of arguments**.

 This is very useful when you ask for a user to list as many things that are related to the question!
-For instance, consider an online form that asks for the number of job and volunteering experiences that are related for a part-time job.
+For instance, consider an online form that asks for the number of job and volunteering experiences that are related to a part-time job.

 ---